-MY guests from Argentina Armenia Australia Austria Belarus Belgium Bosnia and Herzegovina Brazil Bulgaria Canada Chile China Colombia Congo Costa Rica Croatia Czech Republic Denmark Ecuador Egypt Estonia Finland France Germany Greece Guatemala Honduras Hong Kong Hungary Iceland India Indonesia Iran Ireland Israel Italy Japan Kenya Latvia Lebanon Lithuania Malaysia Mexico Morocco Nepal Netherlands New Zealand Norway Oman Pakistan Philippines Poland Portugal Romania Russia Serbia Singapore Slovakia Slovenia South Africa South Korea Spain Sweden Switzerland Syria Taiwan Thailand Tunisia Turkey Ukraine United Arab Emirates United Kingdom Uruguay Venezuela Vietnam (I can't remember some countries)
+My guests from Argentina Armenia Australia Austria Belarus Belgium Bosnia and Herzegovina Brazil Bulgaria Canada Chile China Colombia Congo Costa Rica Croatia Czech Republic Denmark Ecuador Egypt Estonia Finland France Germany Greece Guatemala Honduras Hong Kong Hungary Iceland India Indonesia Iran Ireland Israel Italy Japan Kenya Latvia Lebanon Lithuania Malaysia Mexico Morocco Nepal Netherlands New Zealand Norway Oman Pakistan Philippines Poland Portugal Romania Russia Serbia Singapore Slovakia Slovenia South Africa South Korea Spain Sweden Switzerland Syria Taiwan Thailand Tunisia Turkey Ukraine United Arab Emirates United Kingdom Uruguay Venezuela Vietnam (I can't remember some countries)

-Blood donation (over 170 times)
+Blood donation (over 200 times)

 My favorite food list

 Breek Ceebu yapp(Jollof rice) Fufu Gari Maafe Pate Thiebou diene.

-Middle East Falafel Hummus Kushari Majadra Mansaf Shakshuka Halloumi Polow Pilav.
+Falafel Hummus Kushari Majadra Mansaf Shakshuka Halloumi Polow Pilav.

 Rabbit (Many delicious cuisines) Sashimi av hval Maatjesharing Surströmming Crayfish Horse tartar steak Tarte flambée Trippa Spaghetti al nero di seppie Arroz negro Marmite (Vegemite) Gulas Cuisses de grenouilles Escargot Smažený kapr

 Kachori Masala dosa Paratha Papadum Palak paneer Keema curry Tom yum goong Poh pia tod Tom kha kai Pad thai Khao pad sopparot Hainanese chicken rice Balut Dou gang Fuqi feipian Lap cheong (Stinky tofu) Chòu dòufu Beondegi Sushi Eel Fugu (pufferfish)

 Camel Kiviak Dachhase Capybara Bosintang

 I lived a one bed room apartment.
 I offered private room to CSers and I slept a couch on the kitchen because I was traveling to the world in my home.

 "Fukushima" is tabooed in Japan currently.
 My philosophy is simple I experience that I don't know Therefore I went to there.
 Fukushima city was safety than I thought.
 Local people live a normal life include children and foreigners.Then I went to difficult-to-return zones with a very nice CS host Yuta.That area was completely different world.
 Many unoccupied houses and patrol cars.
 I didn't see local people, I saw only radioactivity decontamination worker.
 Most shocking things that is numberless bags of radiation contaminated soil.
 Yuta is local but didn't know this fact.
 He is medical student so he told me many informations from medical viewpoint.
 I realized most people are trying to forget this unpleasant truth.
 I don't want to spend a comfy life by closing my eyes and my ears and ignoring inconvenient truth.
 This is why I love couchsurfing.